offbynull/learn/Biology/input/input.md

   The terms golgi, golgi apparatus, golgi complex, and golgi body all refer to the same thing.
   ```

-* `{bm} Mitochondria/(Mitochondria|Mitochondrion)/i` - Where ATP (Adenosine triphosphate) is produced.
+* <span style="color:#00ff00ff">`{bm} Mitochondria/(Mitochondria|Mitochondrion)/i`</span> - Where ATP (Adenosine triphosphate) is produced.
 ATP is a chemical that provides energy to drive various biological processes.
 As such, mitochondria are often referred to as "the power house of the cell."

   Mitochondria have their own independent DNA (different from the DNA in the nucleus).
 It's speculated that at some point in the past they may have been independent single-cell organisms that formed a symbotic relationship with a larger cell by `{bm-ri} living` in it, eventually becaming part of the cell.

   Unlike how normal offspring DNA gets produced by mixing DNA from both parents, mitochondrial DNA comes entirely from the mother's side.

-* `{bm} Lysosomes` - Compartments full of enzymes that help break down waste products and foreign substances.
+* <span style="color:#7f7f00ff">`{bm} Lysosomes`</span> - Compartments full of enzymes that help break down waste products and foreign substances.
 Lysosomes are similar to vacuoles but more often found in animals cells than plant and algae cells.

   ```{note}
   According to the material, the evidence that they've been found in plant cells is recent.
   ```

-* `{bm} Chloroplast` (plant / algae) - Responsible for photosynthesis.
+* <span style="color:#ff0000ff">`{bm} Chloroplast`</span> (plant / algae) - Responsible for photosynthesis.
 Only available in plant and algae cells, not animal cells.

-* `{bm} Vacuole` (mostyl plant / algae) - Compartments responsible for storage (water, food, waste?) and enzymes that help break things down.
+* <span style="color:#800080ff">`{bm} Vacuole`</span> (mostyl plant / algae) - Compartments responsible for storage (water, food, waste?) and enzymes that help break things down.
 Vacuoles are typically found in plant and algae cells, but may also exist in animal cells.
 The ones in plants / algae tend to be much larger.

   Vacuoles are often responsible for a plant's shape.
 For example, a well watered plant will be upright and spry because its vacuoles are full.
 A plant that isn't as well watered may be sagging down or wilting because the vacuoles are less full.